pavithrarani/100ApplicationOnJs/README.md

     var age= 32;
     CPP thows compilation error.

  3. Execution stack vs Scope change: execution stack shows order in which function has been invoked.
    Scope change: shows the stack level for code is written. ( lexically)
        Update as on 10th Nov 2019.

-    Doubt: Here comes the pointer and its handling.
-Is there a pointer in JS? if not , how is this pass by value ,pass by reference only applied to pointers in c++?
+4. Document object model
+    > Place a UI elements onto webpage using HTML and CSS. how to query these HTML/CSS elements into java script using a DOM.
+    > how Java script plays important role in manipulating UI change.
+    > Developed a PIG-GAME.

-    Simply how to play with Address of the variable in JS?
+    Doubt:  how to play with Address of the variable in JS?